KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

                 -theme, -crawl_month)
 ```

-I will assess the remaining variables again in later stage and would
+I will assess the remaining variables in the dataset in later stage and
-remove them if I found that they don’t provide value to this analysis.
+would remove them if required.

 ### 4.2 Remove missing values